 Psychotherapy

-Maybe you don’t know exactly what’s wrong, but you know something is missing.
+Maybe you don’t know exactly what’s wrong, but you know something isn’t right.

 It’s nice to meet you.
 I’m Grant.